Epigenetics of anxiety and stress–related disorders: Hydrocortisone

-The medication hydrocortisone is a synthetic form of cortisol.
+The medication hydrocortisone is a synthetic form of cortisol, and is typically an anti inflammatory.
 In recent years, the administration of hydrocortisone has been tested as a possible preventative measure for the onset of PTSD symptoms.
 Ideally, it should be administered immediately after a traumatic event.
 The efficacy of hydrocortisone as a preventative intervention for PTSD has been confirmed by a meta-analysis of eight separate studies, and researchers believe the best results are obtained when hydrocortisone is administered within the first six hours of exposure to the traumatic event.
 At this time, however, no curative properties have been discovered.
 Hydrocortisone's potential operates on two bases: restoration of normal HPA axis functioning and interference with memory consolidation.

-HPA Axis Homeostasis
+HPa axis homeostasis

 Our standard understandings of PTSD may suggest elevated glucocorticoid levels during and directly following events of trauma.
 However, multiple studies have indicated that overall HPA axis activity and cortisol levels are depleted in the critical aftermath and extended period after trauma.
 Moreover, research has also indicated that an appropriate release of glucocorticoids following acute stress may restore homeostatic equilibrium of the HPA axis, thereby preventing gradual sensitization, which is responsible for persistent cortisol reduction and increased PTSD susceptibility.
 Thus, the appropriately-dosed administration of hydrocortisone promptly following the traumatic incident would normalize the HPA axis and potentially prevent PTSD onset.

-Disruption of Memory Consolidation
+Disruption of memory consolidation

 In the absence of memory reactivation, hydrocortisone's effectiveness within a six-hour window supports the consolidation theory, which asserts that memory is labile even immediately after trauma.
 It is assumed that the medication is disrupting initial memory consolidation of the traumatic event.
 However, its exact mechanism within this context remains largely unknown.

 Although trials have proven promising, there is much more research to be done.
 Further comprehensive studies are required amidst more diverse populations under different traumatic conditions in order to ascertain factors of optimal usage of the drug and clarify the PTSD subgroups hydrocortisone is beneficial to.

-Rodent Models Used to Study PTSD Medication
+Rodent models used to study PTSD medication

 Stress-enhanced fear learning (SEFL)

 The observation of epigenetic modifications and their role in regulating fear learning is an active area of research.
 The use of stress-enhanced fear learning (SEFL) paradigms are important for forming preclinical models of PTSD because one is able to observe the epigenetic changes in rodents and PTSD associated changes in fear learning after stress exposure.